- Cama-i, quyana tailuci!

 Agencies may apply a geographic preference to all procurement practices.

 Vended Meals: the contractor provides the meals only (generally pre-packaged/ pre-plated) and does not manage any aspect of the food service.
 However, if the contractor's employees are responsible for the management of the program and/or for the final preparation and/or serving of pre-packaged/pre-plated meals, the contract becomes a FSMC contract and is no longer considered a vended meals contract.

 Food Service Management Company (FSMC): a contract is one in which the contractor manages some aspect of the school food service program.
 Generally, the FSMC prepares and serves the meals and/or manages the school meal program(s).
-Programs contracting for meals for the Summer Food Service Programs must have a FSMC.
+Programs contracting for meals for the Summer Food Service Programs or Child and Adult Care Food Program must have a FSMC.

 USDA regulations prohibit delegation of certain duties such as:

 - Observing the limits on the use of nonprofit food service revenues including the use of nonprofit food service ac Ensuring only reimbursable meals are included on the claim for reimbursement regardless of the number of regardless of the costs billed by the FSMC;